 602-2 A. DEFINITION AND TYPES OF RESOURCES

 Resources must be verified when questionable.
 See MS 601-4 for verification procedures.
 Sources of verification are described in the Administrative Procedures Manual.
-The following describes the definition of resources for purposes of the Food Stamp Program.
+The following describes the definition of resources for purposes of SNAP.

 1. Liquid Resources